phamminhteky1-fix/coming-out-simulator-2014_phamminhteky1-remix/README.md

 ---
 **DISCALMER**

-The original game, along with this game contains (slightly) NSFW themes (sexual content).
+The original game, along with this game contains (slightly) NSFW themes (aka sexual content).
 I have ruined it and it contained even more SWEARS.
 Kids MUSN'T be playing this right now!
 Parents should be scared enough to block this game alongside with its original version.

 ---